acyeh-lab/microbes/README.md

-# acyeh-lab/microbial-TCRs
+# acyeh-lab/microbes
-This project is geared towards cataloguing all known anti-microbial TCRs for mus musculus and humans.
+This project is geared towards identifying microbes relevant to HCT as well as microbe-directed TCRs.
 Each individual folder will contain relevant references for each TCR listed below

 # TCR Name / TCRA / TCRB /  Peptide / MHC / Target / Reference
 ## Murine TCRs